an1604/Algorithms-1-final-project/README.md

 ### Point Class
 The Point class represents a position on the puzzle board.
 It includes methods for retrieving and updating coordinates.

+### BFS Class
+The BFS class is implemented to perform Breadth-First Search traversal on the puzzle graph, starting from a given node.

 ## Project Stages

 ### Stage A: Graph Implementation